 Regulatory uncertainty may have especially pernicious effects in environmental policymaking because these policies often require large capital investments, such as overhauls in electricity generation infrastructure.
 As a particularly important example, the U.S. Clean Power Plan would establish carbon emissions requirements for each state and thus redirect capital investment throughout the electricity sector.
 However, the United States Supreme Court recently stayed implementation of the rule, which means the Environmental Protection Agency (EPA) must halt enforcement while the rule undergoes additional review.
 The long legal review process subjects market participants to persistent uncertainty about the future regulatory environment.
-Economic theory suggests that uncertainty should cause firms to delay making irreversible investments (Bernanke, 1983; Dixit and Pindyck, 1994; McDonald and Siegel, 1986; Pindyck, 1988).
+Economic theory suggests that uncertainty should cause firms to delay making irreversible investments (Bernanke, 1983; McDonald & Siegel, 1986; Pindyck, 1988; Dixit & Pindyck, 1994).
 Regulatory uncertainty could therefore cause firms to delay investment in cleaner technologies or alter the types of investments they make.
 In a statement opposing the stay, one group of power producers claimed that "[the stay is] preventing them from moving forward with major investments at this time" (Ayres, 2015).
-Despite these concerns, we have limited empirical evidence on how policy uncertainty affects pollution abatement and investment.
-Measuring the causal impacts of policy uncertainty is difficult for two reasons: 1) policy uncertainty is difficult to measure, and 2) in most cases, all firms in an industry or country are simultaneously exposed to policy uncertainty, so establishing a credible comparison group or counterfactual is difficult.
+Despite these concerns, we have limited empirical evidence on how policy uncertainty affects pollution abatement and investment.1 Measuring the causal impacts of policy uncertainty is difficult for two reasons: 1) policy uncertainty is difficult to measure, and 2) in most cases, all firms in an industry or country are simultaneously exposed to policy uncertainty, so establishing a credible comparison group or counterfactual is difficult.

 I take advantage of a unique quasi-experiment to estimate how policy uncertainty affects pollution abatement and firm investment decisions.
 This experiment arose during the rollout of the EPA's Clean Air Interstate Rule (CAIR).
-The EPA announced CAIR in 2005 with the goal of further reducing sulfur dioxide (SO2) emissions from coal-fired power plants in the Eastern United States starting in 2010.1 After the EPA announced CAIR, several states and electric utilities filed lawsuits challenging the legality of the rule.
-To identify the effects of policy uncertainty on emissions and investment choices, I exploit variation created by a legal challenge levied by the states of Florida, Minnesota, and Texas, who were located on the border of the CAIR-regulated area.
-These "challenger" states argued that they should not be subject to the new policy because their geographic location meant that they did not significantly contribute to other states' noncompliance with National Ambient Air Quality Standards.
-As a result of the legal challenge, coal plants in these "challenger" states would have to wait for the court to decide if they would actually have to comply with CAIR.2 This article's primary contribution is to provide empirical evidence of how firms react to environmental policy uncertainty.
-Although industry groups, politicians, and media often suggest that policy uncertainty can be a drag on investment and economic growth, few studies have provided empirical evidence supporting this theory.
+The EPA announced CAIR in 2005 with the goal of further reducing sulfur dioxide (SO2) emissions from coal-fired power plants in the Eastern United States starting in 2010.2 After the EPA announced CAIR, several states and electric utilities filed lawsuits challenging the legality of the rule.
+To identify the effects of policy un-